paulsmithkc/express-async-catch/README.md

 ```

 ## Notes
-* This wrapper will catch both thrown Errors.
+* This wrapper will catch thrown Errors.
 * This wrapper will catch promise rejections, when the await keyword is used.
 * It cannot catch errors that generated un-awaited promises.
 * It cannot catch errors that are handled via callbacks.